igordanchenko/react-photo-album/docs/documentation.md

       <td><span class="required">fetch</span></td>
       <td>(index: number) =&gt; Promise&lt;Photo[] | null&gt;</td>
       <td>
         Photo fetcher.
 Resolve the promise with `null` to indicate the end of the stream.
+The promise must always settle; implement timeouts and cancellation inside the callback as needed.
       </td>
     </tr>
     <tr>